Prag8855/aab/content/guides/german-visa-health-insurance.md

 **If you renew or change your current residence permit**, you need [public](/glossary/gesetzliche%20Krankenversicherung) or [private health insurance](/glossary/private%20Krankenversicherung).
 Expat health insurance is rarely accepted.[^0]

 Don't choose health insurance yourself.
 It's a *really* bad idea when you are self-employed.
 The best option depends on your citizenship, your income, your health, and your plans for the future.
-[Ask a health insurance broker](/guides/german-health-insurance#insurance-brokers) to help you choose.
+[Ask my health insurance broker](/guides/german-health-insurance#insurance-brokers) to help you choose.

 **[How to apply for a freelance visa ➞](/guides/freelance-visa)**